rupsagar/rupsagar/README.md

 ### Hi there 👋

-I am Rupsaagar Chatterjee.
+I am Rupsagar Chatterjee.
 I am currently working as an Associate Engineer at Airbus India.
 I have an M.Tech. in Structural Engineering from Indian Institute of Technology Kanpur, and a Bachelor in Civil from Jadavpur University, both situated in India.

 I am currently pursuing a personal project of developing a general-purpose numerical tool with nonlinear capabilities for analysis of continuum mechanics and fracture mechanics problems.
 I also plan to develop a sophisticated and intuitive graphical user interface for its application.